AmitaiB/SCNumberKeyBoard/README.md

 }];
 ```
 ## Localization
-Localization include Chinese and English, you can add other by yourself.
-Change localization you should edit Info.plist,
-the item of [Localization native development region], this project default is base, you can change to en for display English.
+Localization includes Chinese and English; feel free to add other languages yourself.
+To change localization you'll need to edit `Info.plist` → `[Localization native development region]`.
+This project's default is `base`, but you can change it to `en` to have it display in English.

 -----------------